Natalya Antyukh

 Natalya Nikolayevna Antyukh (Наталья Николаевна Антюх, born 26 June 1981) is a Russian sprinter who specializes in the 400 metres and 400 metres hurdles.
 She won the bronze medal in the 400 metres and a silver for the 4 × 400 m relay at the 2004 Summer Olympics in Athens.

 She is currently serving a four-year suspension from 2021 to 2025 for anti-doping rule violations.
 Her results from 15 July 2012 onwards had been disqualified, including her 2012 Olympic gold medal in the 400 metres hurdles.

-According to World Athletics, she last competed in 2016.
+According to World Athletics, prior to her ban, Antyukh had last competed in 2016, aged 35.
+She was 40 years old at the outset of the ban, and will be 44 years old when it concludes.

 Background

 Her younger brother Kirill Antyukh is a former competitive sprinter, who turned to bobsleigh, and was part of the reserve Russian squad for the 2014 Winter Olympics.

 Career

 2004: Double Olympic medalist at 23 years old

 Leading up to the 2004 Summer Olympics, Antyukh achieved a personal best time of 49.85 seconds in the 400 metres at the year's Russian Championships in Tula to place second.
 At the 2004 Summer Olympics in Athens, Greece, she won the bronze medal in the 400 metres with a time of 49.89 seconds, which was 0.48 seconds slower than gold medalist Tonique Williams-Darling of the Bahamas.
-Four days later, she won the silver medal for the 4×400 m relay with a final relay time of 3:20.16.
+Four days later, she won the silver medal for the 4 × 400 m relay with a final relay time of 3:20.16.
 Six years later, at the 2010 European Championships in Barcelona, Spain, she won the gold medal in the 400 metre hurdles with a personal best time of 52.92 seconds.